vulinh64/vulinh64.github.io/blog/2025-08-13-smaller-spring-boot-docker-image.md

 - `InitialRAMPercentage=50.0`: "Start reasonable, scale as needed"
 - `MaxMetaspaceSize=512m`: "Metaspace, you have a budget.
 Stick to it!"
 - `UseG1GC`: "Use the fancy garbage collector that makes things go zoom"

+For JDK 25 only, you can add `+UseCompactObjectHeaders` to use the new compact object headers (JEP 519).

 ## The Results